horacehoff/mango/.github/markdown/examples.md

 ```

 ## Making modules
-You can make modules for Fox using python
+You can make modules for Fox using python.
+The name of the module's python file defines the name of the function you want to add (for example, if you want to add a 'create' function, then create a python file named 'create.py' in the Modules folder)
+You can find a sample/example module here[https://github.com/Just-A-Mango/fox/edit/main/.github/markdown/examples.md]